rcl-learn/docs/subscription/refund.md

 ---
 title: Refund Policy
 description: Refund Policy for RCL Learn
+parent: Subscription
 has_children: false
-parent: Subscription
-nav_order: 3
+nav_order: 6
 ---

 # Refund Policy
 **V1.0**

-All subscription payments are final for all the software applications and services provide by  RCL Global LLC, which include:
+All subscription payments are final for all the SOFTWARE APPLICATIONS AND SERVICES provide by  RCL Global LLC, which include:

-- RCL Learn
+- RCL Verifiable Credentials Issuer App

 RCL Global LLC does not offer any money-back guarantees.

  {: .information }
- You recognize and agree that you shall not be entitled to a refund for any purchase under any circumstances.
+ You recognize and agree that you shall not be entitled to a refund for any purchase or subscription under any circumstances.

 # No Warranties